louissalin/mopem/README.md

 Mopem is a Mono parallel environment manager, allowing the user to switch easily between different mono versions.
-Mopem can be used to install a new environment by tracking the proper branch in the mono repository, dependencies and downloading the needed source, compiling it and installing it in /home.
-It can then switch environments by changing environment variables and path.
+Mopem can be used to install a new environment by tracking the proper branch in the mono repository, dependencies and downloading the needed source, compiling it and installing it in your ~/.mopem directory.
+It can then switch environments by changing environment variables and your path.

-It also allows users to compile and install mono compatible projects from source and install them in a sandboxed mono version.
+It also allows users to compile and install mono compatible projects from source and install them in a sandboxed mono environment.

 ##PREREQUISITES

+You will need:
-You will need ruby 1.8.7 or better and the versionomy gem.
+* ruby 1.8.7 or better
+* the versionomy ruby gem.

 ##SETUP